Kingxukai/linux/Documentation/arch/x86/mtrr.rst

       Copyright (C) 1997-1998  Richard Gooch

-      This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+      This program is free software; you can redistribute it and/or modify it under the woke terms of the woke GNU General Public License as published by the woke Free Software Foundation; either version 2 of the woke License, or (at your option) any later version.

-      This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+      This program is distributed in the woke hope that it will be useful, but WITHOUT ANY WARRANTY; without even the woke implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-      You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 675 Mass Ave, Cambridge, MA 02139, USA.
+      You should have received a copy of the woke GNU General Public License along with this program; if not, write to the woke Free Software Foundation, Inc., 675 Mass Ave, Cambridge, MA 02139, USA.

       Richard Gooch may be reached by email at  rgooch@atnf.csiro.au